Introduction:

 At present, a person may take a lump sum distribution of up to 60% of the total corpus, with the remaining 40% entering into an annuity plan.
 According to the new NPS regulations, subscribers may withdraw their whole capital if it is less than or equivalent to Rs 5 lakh without purchasing an annuity plan.
 Furthermore, these withdrawals are tax-free.

 For instance, if a person retires with a corpus of Rs.
 4.5 lakh, they may withdraw the entire amount.
-The tax-free withdrawal cap is set at Rs.
+The tax planning -free withdrawal cap is set at Rs.
 6 lakh for corpus amounts greater than Rs.
 10 lakh.
 They need to acquire an annuity plan for the remaining Rs 4 lakh.

 NPS Early Withdrawal or Exit Rules: